Transferring to Caldwell University

 You will find a variety of information on this page that is relevant to Caldwell University’s transfer process.
 See below for details about Tuition and Fees, our Transfer Policy, and our institution’s majors and programs.
 You will also find a database of up-to-date Course Equivalencies and Examination Equivalencies.

-If you have any further questions after you have explored the Transfer Resource Center, please feel free to contact Mason Traino in Undergraduate Admissions at firstname.lastname@example.org .
+If you have any further questions after you have explored the Transfer Resource Center, please email firstname.lastname@example.org.

-Current students should refer to the Academic Catalog & speak to their Advisor to begin the pre-approval process to Take Courses at Another Institution.
-Currently, enrolled students looking to obtain credit outside of the institution may also refer to HERE.
+Current students should refer to the Academic Catalog and speak to their Advisor to begin the pre-approval process to “take courses at another institution.”
+Current Caldwell students looking to obtain credit by examination should refer to the Standardized Examination Page.
 If the credit was taken prior to enrolling at Caldwell, please speak to your Admissions Counselor upon application to the University.

 Caldwell University Programs

 Whether you’re a few months or even a few years removed from college, Caldwell University can put you back on track to earn your degree.
-Learn more about our academic programs.
+See all academic programs or find the degree that’s right for you using our program finder.

 NJ Nursing Program